-13.4.1 The Nominations Committee shall be composed of the President of the Medical Staff, the Chief Administrative Officers of the Hospitals, the Chief Clinical Officer, the Chief Medical Officer and four Chairs appointed by the President of the Medical Staff.
-The appointment is administrative and may be removed at any time in the discretion of the President.
+12.4.1 The Nominations Committee shall be composed of the President of the Medical Staff, the Vice President for Hospital Operations, the Chief Clinical Officer, the Chief Nurse Executive, a Chief Medical Officer and four Chairs appointed by the President of the Medical Staff.
+The appointment is administrative and may be removed at any time in the discretion of the President of the Medical Staff.
 The Nominations Committee shall be responsible for nominating candidates for Medical Staff officers, for the at-large members of the Medical Staff Executive Committee and for the at-large members of the Medical Staff Operating Subcommittees.

-13.5 Joint Conference Committee91
+12.5 Joint Conference Committee92

-- Responsibility and Authority.
+12.5.1 Responsibility and Authority.
 The Joint Conference Committee shall constitute a forum for the discussion of matters of Hospital and Medical Staff policy, practice, and planning, including discussions and, if necessary informal conflict management and resolution, relating to conflict between or among Administration, the Medical Staff Executive Committee and the Medical Staff relative to Medical Staff self-governance or proposals to adopt a rule, regulation, policy or amendment thereto.
 The Joint Conference Committee shall also serve as a forum for interaction between the University Health Care Committee and the Medical Staff on such other matters as may be referred by the Medical Staff Executive Committee, the University Health Care Committee or at least 20 members of the Organized Medical Staff.
+The

-The Joint Conference Committee shall exercise other responsibilities as set forth in these Bylaws or in UK HealthCare policies. - 13.5.2 Composition.
-The Joint Conference Committee shall be composed of an equal number of the members of the University Health Care Committee, appointed by the chairperson of such committee, and of the Medical Staff Executive Committee, appointed by the President, but the Medical Staff Executive Committee members shall include the Chief Medical Officer and at least one at-large member of the Medical Staff Executive Committee.
-Either the President or if the Joint Conference Committee is considering a written request directly from the Organized Medical Staff, up to two members of the Organized Medical Staff designated by the members of the Organized Medical Staff making the request, shall serve on an ad hoc basis on this committee.
+Joint Conference Committee shall exercise other responsibilities as set forth in these Bylaws or in UK HealthCare policies.

+- 12.5.2 Composition.
+The Joint Conference Committee shall be composed of an equal number of the members of the University Health Care Committee, appointed by the chairperson of such committee, and of the Medical Staff Executive Committee, appointed by the President of the Medical Staff, but the Medical Staff Executive Committee members shall include a Chief Medical Officer and at least one at-large member of the Medical Staff Executive Committee.
+Either the President of the Medical Staff or if the Joint Conference Committee is considering a written request directly from the Organized Medical Staff, up to two members of the Organized Medical Staff designated by the members of the Organized Medical Staff making the request, shall serve on an ad hoc basis on this committee.
 The Chief Clinical Officer shall also serve on the Joint Conference Committee, ex officio with vote.
-The appointments are administrative and may be removed at any time by the Chairperson of the University Health Care Committee and the President, respectively.
-The chair of the Joint Conference Committee shall be selected by the members of such committee. - Meetings.
+The appointments are administrative and may be removed at any time by the Chairperson of the University Health Care Committee and the President of the Medical Staff, respectively.
+The chair of the Joint Conference Committee shall be selected by the members of such committee. - 12.5.3 Meetings.
 The Joint Conference Committee shall meet as needed and shall transmit written reports of its activities to the Medical Staff Executive Committee and to the University Health Care Committee.
-Meetings may be called by any of the members of the Joint Conference Committee or by written request of at least 20 members of the Organized Medical Staff eligible to vote submitted to the President.
+Meetings may be called by any of the members of the Joint Conference Committee or by written request of at least 20 members of the Organized Medical Staff eligible to vote submitted to the President of the Medical Staff.
 Notwithstanding any recommendation or report of the Joint Conference Committee, the University Health Care Committee has the ultimate authority and shall make any final decision on any matter referred from the committee.